wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rest_api_examples/setting-https-status-codes.md

 # Setting HTTP status codes
-## Example use case
 A REST service typically sends HTTP status codes with its response.
 When you configure an API that send messages to a SOAP back-end service, you can set the status code of the HTTP response within the configuration.

-To achieve this, set the status code parameter within the out sequence of the API definition.
+To achieve this, set the status code parameter within the **Out** sequence of the API definition.

 ## Synapse configuration